tembo-io/pg_vectorize/docs/api/search.md

 ## Search a table

 Search a table initialized with `vectorize.table`.
 The search results are sorted in descending order according to similarity.
  The `query` is transformed to embeddings using the same `transformer` configured during `vectorize.table`.
+The `where_sql` parameter can be used to filter the search results.

 ```sql
 vectorize."search"(